dsf-test-organization/AncBowl_LakeEvals/README.md

 __doc__ contains the working and final project reports

-__output__ contains figures and any output that is cumbersome to create and is used in the report i.e. simulation data/results
+__output__ contains figures and any output that is cumbersome to create and is used in the report e.g. the data or results of a simulation

 __scripts__ contains the code organized by purpose.
-If they need to be run sequentially, number the files i.e. 01_cleaning, 02_analysis ...
-            For organizational purposes it may be necessary to have one .R file that defines all functions, and then simply source that file during cleaning and analysis.
+If they need to be run sequentially, number the files e.g. 01_cleaning, 02_analysis ...
+For organizational purposes it may be better to have one .R file that defines all functions, and then source that file during cleaning and analysis.